Lloyd V. Berkner High School: Extracurricular activities

 Berkner's mascot is the Ram and the team shares Ram-Wildcat Stadium (capacity 11,000) with Lake Highlands High School.
 The athletics program has improved in recent years, as in 2005, BHS had the best football season in school history, finishing 12–1 after a loss to A&M Consolidated High School in the quarterfinals of the Class 5A division.
 In the spring of 2006, the boys' basketball team made the state semifinals for the first time in school history.

 Berkner prides itself on its fine arts programs.
 The marching band has received 50 consecutive first Division ratings in University Interscholastic League marching contests.
 The Orchestra Program has won the TMEA Honor String Orchestra award in 1987 under Ruth Kurtis – and most recently won the same award in 2007 under Craig Needham.
 The theatre program provides one of the area's only technical theatre programs.
 The school's student newspaper is the Berkner Rampage.
 The inter-school radio and television station is KRAM-FM and KRAM-TV Channel 6.

 The "Mighty Ram Band" has approximately 300 students in its program.
-In the spring semester, the band splits into five bands; Symphonic Band I, Symphonic Band II, Symphonic Band III, Concert Band I, and Concert Band II.
-Other classes offered during the school day include a Music Theory Course, a Jazz Ensemble, a Percussion Ensemble, a Varsity and a Junior-Varsity Drum Line, and two sections of Color Guard / Winter Guard.
+In the spring semester, the band splits into four bands; Symphonic Band I, Symphonic Band II, Symphonic Band III, and Concert Band I. Other classes offered during the school day include a Music Theory Course, two Jazz Bands; Jazz I, and Jazz II, a Percussion Ensemble, a drum-line, and a varsity and junior varsity Color Guard / Winter Guard.
 The band was honored by the John Philip Sousa Foundation with the Sudler Flag of Honor in 1984 and 2004 to recognize its high standards of excellence in its concert activities over several years.
 The Berkner Band has been invited to perform at the Midwest International Band and Orchestra Clinic twice in 2011 and 2019 and has been named the Texas Music Educators Association (TMEA) Honor Band for the state of Texas in 1974, 1987, and 1991, 2nd place in 2002, 2011, and 2013 and 5th place in 2000 and 2015.
 The Berkner Marching Band has advanced to the Texas UIL State Marching Contest numerous times.